sathishvj/refresh-gcp-console-chrome-extension/README.md

 # Refresh GCP Console

-A Chrome extension that captures keyboard shortcuts on Google Cloud Console pages and triggers the refresh button with a visual effect.
+A Chrome extension that captures keyboard shortcuts on Google Cloud Console pages and triggers the refresh button.

+## Overview

+There are a few inefficiencies when using the Google Cloud Console to refresh data:

+- The refresh button is not always in the same location on different pages
+- The refresh is not visually the same
+- The location of the refresh button is not always consistent
+- Using the mouse, locating the refresh button, and clicking refresh feels just that little bit distracting and inefficient.

+This extension helps by automatically clicking the refresh button when you press a specific keyboard shortcut.

-## Installation
+## Developer Installation

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" by toggling the switch in the top right corner